-Mayor plans TfL 'junk food' advert ban
+'Junk food' Tube adverts may be banned

 Junk food advertising could be banned across the entire Transport for London (TfL) network, City Hall has announced.

-The Mayor of London Sadiq Khan says he wants to tackle the "ticking time bomb" of child obesity in the capital.
+The Mayor of London, Sadiq Khan, says he wants to tackle the "ticking time bomb" of child obesity in the capital.

-If the proposal is approved, all adverts for "unhealthy food and drink" will be banned on the London Underground, Overground, buses and bus shelters.
+If the proposal is approved, adverts for "unhealthy food and drink" will be banned on the London Underground, Overground, buses and bus shelters.

-The scheme has received the backing of medical chiefs and chef Jamie Oliver.
+The scheme is backed by child health experts but the Advertising Association said it would have "little impact".

-The junk food advertising ban forms part of mayor Sadiq Khan's London Food Strategy, which has been published for consultation.
+The junk food advertising ban forms part of Mr Khan's London Food Strategy, which has been published for consultation.

-Lilli Matson, director of TfL's transport strategy, said TfL had a "large advertising estate with a diverse audience", but she remained open to supporting the mayor's attempts to make London healthier.
+TfL's director of TfL's transport strategy Lilli Matson said it had a "large advertising estate with a diverse audience", and is supporting the mayor's attempts to make London healthier.

-Mr Khan wants to "to reduce the influence and pressure that can be put on children and families to make unhealthy choices."
+Mr Khan wants to "reduce the influence and pressure that can be put on children and families to make unhealthy choices".

 He said: "I am determined to do all I can to tackle this issue with the powers I have and help Londoners make healthy food choices for themselves and their families.